kdpuvvadi/blog/content/posts/getting-started-with-hugo-windows.md

 hugo serve -D
 ````
 `D` flag is for viewing draft posts.
-To add blog posts to hugo
+To add blog posts to Hugo
 ````shell
 hugo new posts/hello-world.md
 ````